-Suggestion: SCSI devices should have a single device name.
-Device names for all SCSI devices should follow the string format, rather than protocol-specific formats.
+Suggestion: Device names for all SCSI devices could follow the string format, rather than protocol-specific formats.

 Devices with NAA identifiers handy for their target ports may choose to use "naa." format for their device names; devices with EUI-64 identifiers handy may use "eui." format; iSCSI-only devices may use "iqn."
 Devices with multiple protocol support may choose the best device identifier format for their needs.